-- Solid color: Khaki - No jean, knit, jegging, stretch, cargo, capri, or cropped styles. - Appropriate fit: not too loose, not too tight; no sagging. - Elementary students may have elastic waist pants with or without belt loops Must be worn at waistline - Skirts should be to top of kneecap. - Jumpers should be to top of kneecap; Shorts/Skorts: Top of knee to four (4) inches above knee; length cannot be below the knees; length can be cuffed or not cuffed, - The only logos allowed should be the manufacturer's label. - All bottoms must be hemmed.
+- Solid color: Khaki - No jean, knit, jegging, stretch, cargo, capri, or cropped styles. - Appropriate fit: not too loose, not too tight; no sagging. - Elementary students may have elastic waist pants- BELTS ARE NOT REQUIRED FOR ALBANY LOWER. - Middle/junior/high school students' pants must have belt loops and a belt is mandatory. - Must be worn at waistline, - Skirts should be to top of kneecap. - Jumpers should be to top of kneecap; not allowed for 9-12. - Shorts/Skorts: Top of knee to four (4) inches above knee; length cannot be below the knees; length can be cuffed or not cuffed, - The only logos allowed should be the manufacturer's label. - All bottoms must be hemmed.